The 10 Best Index Funds to Buy and Hold

 Source: Shutterstock

-The PowerShares ETF also hasn't run as hotly as iShares' fund.
-The ITA is up 41% since the February bottom versus about 38% for PPA, and the former is up just a hair more since the election.

-It's a small difference, but an important one.
-Defense stocks are clobbering the market this year, including more than doubling the S&P 500 since Trump got elected.
+Defense stocks are clobbering the market, including more than doubling the S&P 500 since Trump got elected.
 This isn't a hidden trade.
 Frankly, I think new money should consider waiting for the next sizable market dip to knock some of the froth off before buying either of these ETFs.

 But defense will rule for the foreseeable future.
 Thus, PPA and ITA will too.

-Note: Editor's note: This story was published in July 2019 and has since been updated and republished.